geoffreylitt/convivial-paper/all.md

 # Introduction

-Todos in intro:

-Do somes tuff
+Todos for the introduction:

 * hook with Airbnb sort
-* add more reasons
+* add more bigger picture reasons, less focus on the affordances
 * make this shorter

 People have complaints about web apps they use, but they rarely modify those apps to meet their needs.
 Why not?
 Some guesses: